NathanRael/React_components/README.md

   1. Copy all of the file inside the  [ui](https://github.com/NathanRael/React_components/tree/main/src/components/ui) inside your `src/components/ui`  directory.
-  2. Make the same process for all of the file within the [styles](https://github.com/NathanRael/React_components/tree/main/src/styles)  folder, and place it inside your `src/styles` directory.
+  2. Repeat the same process for all of the files within the [styles](https://github.com/NathanRael/React_components/tree/main/src/styles)  folder, and place it inside your `src/styles` directory.

 > [!NOTE]
-> If you want to use some predefined components style, `paste the tailwind config below` into your `tailwind.config.js` file :
+> If you want to use some predefined component styles, `paste the tailwind config below` into your `tailwind.config.js` file :

 ```js
 /**Put this in your tailwind.config.js if you want to use some predefined styke*/